metalbear-co/mirrord.dev/content/stories/voiceflow/index.md

 ---

 # About yourself
-Greg O'Grady, Software Engineer IV at VoiceFlow
+Greg O'Grady, Software Engineer IV at Voiceflow

 # About your company
-VoiceFlow helps product teams build, manage, and deploy AI Agents to automate customer experiences.
+Voiceflow helps product teams build, manage, and deploy AI Agents to automate customer experiences.

 # Why did you choose mirrord instead?